 Power Steering Fluid – Remember that power steering fluid is used to push and pull your steering system in order to reduce effort in turning the car.
 It also reduces heat and lubricates moving parts.
 Some fluids are based upon refined oil, while some others are mineral-based.
 There are also additives to the fluid to help with viscosity or heat reduction.
 The wrong fluid may change the way the steering feels and may also shorten the life of power steering components.

 Reading through your owner’s manual would help you to keep up with these basic items.
-If yours is lost, check Edmunds’ links to online manuals here.
-You could also find a good mechanic who is knowledgeable and can answer questions and provide the right stuff.
+If yours is lost, check out your maintenance schedule here.
+You can also just find a good mechanic who is knowledgeable and can answer questions and provide the right stuff.